HamzaPY/Sports-Club-Portal/README.md

 # Sports-Club-Portal

-#### XtremeSports - A Sport Club Portal which provides players to play games and schedule matches and practice sessions with friends.
+#### XtremeSports - A Sports Club Portal which provides players to play games and schedule matches and practice sessions with friends.
 Coaches can manage matches and practice sessions.

 ## Features